renan-throsa/Resume/README.md

 :iphone:   **+55 (91)** 998291510 <br>
 :email:  **renan.throsa@gmail.com**

-##### Hi recruiter :smiley:, I hope my story keeps you entertained until the end of the page, thanks for taking an interest in my resume :beginner:.
+##### Hi recruiter!
+I hope my story keeps you entertained until the end of the page, thanks for taking an interest in my resume.

 ## :bell: About me
 I'm a web developer with three years of experience in web applications of different domains.
 I am currently focusing on **Asp Net Core and Angular** In my spare time, I usually read books or listen to podcasts, but my biggest joy nowadays is learning to be a better programmer, so in my spare time, I also dedicate myself to learning and self-improvement.